 Assessment in PRUs and hospital schoolsHow can PRUs and hospital schools assess pupils?
 Four of our associate experts explain how PRUs and hospital schools might assess pupils.
 You will also find case studies from two PRUs, and policies from PRUs and hospital schools outlining their assessment strategies.

 Developing a consistent assessment systemHow can we create a consistent whole-school assessment system?
-We sets out guidance and expert advice on establishing principles of assessment and monitoring assessment across a school.
-It also cites advice from primary and secondary school leaders, who explain how their schools meet this challenge.
+We set out guidance and expert advice on establishing principles of assessment and monitoring assessment across a school.
+We also cite advice from primary and secondary school leaders, who explain how their schools meet this challenge.

 Effective feedback for pupils: techniques and policiesWhat techniques can schools use for giving effective feedback?
 We look at guidance on the principles of effective feedback and strategies for giving effective feedback.
 We also link to our articles featuring marking and feedback policies from primary, secondary and special schools.

 Effective marking: research and guidanceEffective marking can benefit your pupils and improve staff workload.
 Read on for research from the DfE and EEF and guidance from one of our experts on how to get it right.

 Effective questioning techniques What does effective questioning look like?
 We relay advice from a teaching school on effective questioning, and we include information on the 'skilful questioning' module from The Key’s CPD Toolkit.
 We also look at examples of questioning strategies.

 How to identify your high and low-ability pupilsKnow how to identify your high and low-ability pupils so you can make sure your curriculum meets the needs of all learners.
 Find out how to assess pupils in both core and foundation subjects, and what to tell Ofsted inspectors about your chosen method.